-Nominations and voting for our 2017 Tutor Doctor Tutor of the Year Award opens on March 7 - we will begin receiving nominations from our customers right here.
+Nominations and voting for our 2017 Tutor Doctor Tutor of the Year Award opens on March 7 – we will begin receiving nominations from our customers.
 Every year Tutor Doctor picks a tutor who best symbolizes the hard work and dedication it takes to really shine as a tutor and we need your help!
-Vote for your favorite nominated tutor when voting is open between March 7 - March 24 HERE.
+Vote for your favorite nominated tutor when voting is open between March 7 – March 24.

 So much depends on doing well in school.
 Students need to do well in high school in order to get into the college of their choice, while help is often needed to succeed in college, professional certifications and other academic requirements of adult life.
 All these stages of learning play a key role in the achievements of every individual, and that means a good tutor can be a vital source of assistance, encouragement and training.